meyoungorcl/apex-atp/3-build-database-objects-in-autonomous-database.md

 11. Drag the new **HOL_TODOS** table from the Navigator to the diagram.
 Notice that the new foreign key is displayed between HOL_TEAM_MEMBERS and HOL_TODOS.

     ![](images/3/final-erd.png)

+## Summary

+This completes Module 3.
+At this point you know how to use both APEX's SQL Workshop as well as SQL Developer Web to create and modify database objects.
+You also know how to use the Data Modeler in SQL Developer Web to create an ERD.
+[Click here](?page=4-create-and-modify-an-apex-app.md) to navigate to Module 4.